“And the wild things roared their terrible roars and gnashed their terrible teeth and rolled their terrible eyes and showed their terrible claws.”

 Specifically, my research focuses on understanding the molecular basis for behavioral evolution.
 I am particularly intrigued by signals used in mating contexts and how receivers make mating decisions.
 I have primarily used a comparative approach to understand how behaviors have evolved between species.

-Evolution of behavior
+Mechanisms of behavior

 Behaviors are complex phenotypes, and as such, are likely to be influenced by a great number of genetic markers.
 But the relative contribution of these loci to any given behavior, or how a behavior changes between species, is very much an unresolved question due to its difficulty in assessing.
 Only a handful of studies successfully link specific loci to evolutionary changes in behavior.
 I am exploring how changes in a candidate gene encoding a key bioluminescence enzyme ("c-luciferase") influences signal form in ostracod bioluminescent displays.